jup-ag/space-station/guides/11-jupiter-lock/1-jupiter-lock.md

 1. Navigate to https://lock.jup.ag/.
 2. Click `+ Create Token Lock` button.
 3. Click `Connect Wallet` button.
 Note that you can only lock the tokens you have in your connected wallet.
 4. Search for the token you wish to lock via contract address or ticker.
+Token2022 tokens are currently not supported.
 5. Fill in the required details:
    1. Lock Title.
 Name this lock e.g. Team Tokens.
    2. Lock Amount.
 You can see the amount of token within your wallet.